 You and your family will also receive Worldwide Family Multi-Trip Travel Insurance, provided by American International Group UK Limited.
 This multi-trip travel insurance policy provides up to 31 days cover per trip and there's no annual limit on the number of times you can travel.
 Your travel insurance includes up to 17 days winter sports, business and golf cover.
 You and your partner are covered, provided you live together and are under 75 years old, plus up to four dependant children under the age of 18.
-Cover is not provided for undeclared pre-existing medical conditions or for any claims arising before or during trips in, to or through Cuba, Iran, Syria, Sudan, North Korea , the Crimea region, or countries where the Foreign office has warned against all but essential travel.
+Cover is not provided for certain pre-existing medical conditions which have not been discussed with AIG.
+When you call AIG to declare conditions or circumstances, you will be asked some questions regarding any pre-existing medical conditions.
+These pre-existing medical conditions may be covered by the policy for no additional cost or you may be required to pay an additional premium to cover these medical conditions.
+Cover is also not provided for any claims arising before or during trips in, to or through Cuba, Iran, Syria, Sudan, North Korea , the Crimea region, or countries where the Foreign, Commonwealth and Development Office (FCDO) has advised against all (but essential) travel.

-If you’re planning a trip to a European country in the next few months, you might be wondering if everything will go according to plan in the event that the UK leaves the EU.
+If you’re planning a trip to a European country in the next few months, you might be wondering if everything will go according to plan now that the UK has left the EU.

 The UK government and the European Commission have said that everything should continue to run as normal, including your flights.
 But if you do need to make a Brexit-related claim, we’re here to help.